jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 These settings can be seen in table format in `06-additional_data_files` under Data R05.

-The EAGER runs can then be submitted with
+The EAGER runs were be submitted with:

 ```bash
 EAGER=<PATH_TO>/1.92.55/bin/eager